Advanced technologies today for a healthier tomorrow

 Metro area workforce by occupation: 135,400 STEM / 82,200 healthcare

 Grads from 20+ area institutions: 8,800 STEM / 4,700 healthcare

 Pharmaceutical and biotech companies currently comprise 26% of Austin's life sciences cluster.
 The region's world-class talent, Tier-1 educational institutions, and history of industry-academia collaboration make it a natural fit for innovative companies.

 Pharmaceutical & biotech companies

 With its exceptional workforce, highly rated quality of place, and welcoming business climate, it is no surprise that a wide range of medical device and diagnostics companies call the Austin region home.
-Medical device and diagnostics companies represent 30% of Austin’s life sciences cluster.
+Medical device and diagnostics companies employ a third of Austin’s life sciences workforce.
 Austin’s established technology-driven talent base is a magnet for medical device companies.

 “There’s a spirit in Austin that prides itself in innovation.
 That's where we wanted to be.”